 So we have the following claim: \begin{claim} If the condition in Medium Case is true, the following algorithm reconstructs $f$, if there is a reconstruction. \end{claim}

 \IncMargin{1em} \DecMargin{1em}

-The above algorithm does exactly what has been explained in the preceeding paragraph.
+The above algorithm does exactly what has been explained in the preceding paragraph.
 It works in $poly(d)$ time if EasyCase$(f,K_0,K_1,\MC)$ works in $poly(d)$ time.
 Kaltofen's factoring and all other steps are $poly(d)$ time.\\

 Now we need to handle the {\bf Hard Case}.
 This is quite technical and so we do some more preparation.
-We devise a technique to get rid of some factors of $f$ to get a new polynomial $f^\star$ without destroying the $\Sigma\Pi\Sigma(2)$ structure.
-If Easy Case holds for $f^\star$ we stop there itself.
-Otherwise we will use combination of different subspaces of $V$, project $f^\star$ onto them and glue projections to get gates for $f^\star$.
+We devise a technique to get rid of some factors of $f$ to get a new polynomial $f$ without destroying the $\Sigma\Pi\Sigma(2)$ structure.
+If Easy Case holds for $f$ we stop there itself.
+Otherwise we will use combination of different subspaces of $V$, project $f$ onto them and glue projections to get gates for $f$.